 At the New York Comic-Con last month, we sat down with legendary Street Fighter producer Yoshinori Ono to talk Street Fighter X Tekken and the fighting game genre.

 Or, at least, we were supposed to.

 There was a bit of confusion surrounding the room we were supposed to meet Ono-san for the interview.
 By the time we were able to make it, our interview time was up, and Ono-san had left.
-As you can imagine, I was upset by this.
 Luckily, Capcom was able set us up with an e-mail interview, albeit it one shorter than it would have been.
 And while it’s not the length I was hoping our discussion would be, I’m glad we were still able to sit down with the Street Fighter boss.